Alcohol and Erectile Dysfunction: Doctors Recommend To Drink in Moderation

 How Do You Define Moderation?

 We are often told to drink in moderation, but many people don’t really know what drinking in moderation means.
-The UK Chief Medical Officers (CMOs) advice that no one should drink more than 14 units a week on a regular basis, in order to drink in a way that would be considered safe.
+The UK Chief Medical Officers (CMOs) advise that no one should drink more than 14 units a week on a regular basis, in order to drink in a way that would be considered safe.

 Fourteen units of alcohol a week is equivalent to 6 pints of lager or ale, 5 pints of cider, or 6 small glasses of wine.
 It’s important to note that this is the amount of alcohol you should consume over the course of a week, but that doesn’t mean that you should consume this amount of alcohol in one session.